Zhang-Henry/INACTIVE/README.md

 ```
 python3 scripts/run_imperative.py
 ```
+It may take up more than 10 hours and 10G to pretrain the backdoor injectors on a NVIDIA GeForce RTX 3090.
 ## Training downstream classifiers

 The file training\_downstream\_classifier.py can be used to train a downstream classifier on a downstream task using an image encoder.
 Here are some example scripts: